-- The $190 million Recycling Modernisation Fund is transforming Australia’s waste and recycling industries to help them meet demand to process waste that was previously exported
+- The A$250 million Recycling Modernisation Fund is transforming Australia’s waste and recycling industries to help them meet demand to process waste that was previously exported.

-- The $20 million National Product Stewardship Investment Fund aims to increase the number of industry-led product stewardship schemes in Australia and increase the recycling rates of existing schemes.
+- The A$26 million National Product Stewardship Investment Fund will increase the number of industry-led product stewardship schemes in Australia and increase the recycling rates of existing schemes.

-- The $100 million Australian Recycling Investment Fund is supporting large-scale projects that use clean energy technologies in recycling waste plastics, paper, glass and tyres.
+- The A$100 million Australian Recycling Investment Fund is supporting large-scale projects that use clean energy technologies in recycling waste plastics, paper, glass and tyres.

 - The Australian Tax Office’s New Investment Engagement Service gives tailored guidance on tax issues to businesses planning significant new investments in Australia.

-- Developed by CSIRO and Data61, ASPIRE is a digital tool that empowers businesses to exchange waste as a resource.
+- A CSIRO spin-out, ASPIRE is a digital tool that empowers businesses to exchange waste as a resource

 - Bingo Industries has embedded circularity as a core principle of its business, and is leading the charge in recycling construction waste.